 2) The story of Zarkov Barbossa and the other acolytes of Inquisitor Jonas.
 He's an ex-mercenary sergeant, and has seen a number of battles.
 This is from a game of Dark Heresy that I play in, with some pretty great gamers and role-players.
 Time absolutely flies with this group, and we've put in 8-9 hour games without even realizing it.
 Zarkov has developed quite a bit over time, starting as the gun-toting heavy looking upon the rest of the team first as a challenge to work with, and then becoming the sarge again, with him feeling responsibility for their well being.
 He's overcome hardships galore, and I really enjoy the gaming universe of Warhammer 40k, which makes him a lot of fun to play.

 3) The story of Lum and the riddle of crystal.
 Lum is from a game of Dungeons and Dragons (3.5), played in the Eberron setting.
 There's a lot of new here for me.
 I haven't played or read Eberron before, so Lum and I are both discovering the world together.
 Also, I have never played the meatshield type before.
 Lum has an intelligence score of 8, which makes writing him a challenge in 1st person...how to write someone slow, but not make the story slow.
 I'm not sure if I'm succeeding, but I'm giving it a shot.
 As for playing him at the table, too much fun by far.
 He's a Shifter Barbarian, so he can rage and shift and add damage bonuses that stack to your eyeballs.
-It's a bit gratifying, really. :)
+It's a bit gratifying, really. :) (This game ended a while back, so no new stuff will happen)

 More to come soon!